GarrettNicolai/Garrett-Nicolai/README.md

 <LI> Inflectional processes, particularly with respect to analysis and generation of words.</LI>

+<LI> Incorporation of morphology in downstream tasks. </LI>

-<LI> Low-data settings, and how they impact traditional transduction methods </LI>
+<LI> Low-data settings, and how they impact traditional transduction methods. </LI>

 <LI> Phonological processes, and how they interact with morphology.</LI>